Practical Radiology 2019 – Core Topics in Emergency Radiology

 The Quality Assurance Committee was able find trends and classify many commonly missed diagnoses.
 Compiling and presenting the quality assurance data and trends of these common misses, provides a foundation for learning diagnoses and better patient care practices, both for core and emergency-based radiology.

 Clinical Chief Focus Groups hear reoccurring themes that recognize a series of commonly missed diagnoses from the 500+ radiologists that read for vRad, and conclude updated techniques, teaching the latest clinical advances and identifying commonly missed diagnoses will provide radiologists with knowledge to diagnose correctly, which will ultimately improve performance and provide quality patient care.

-The MEDNAX Center for Research, Education and Quality is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+The MEDNAX Center for Research, Education, Quality and Safety is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The MEDNAX Center for Research, Education and Quality designates this live activity for a maximum of 24.0 AMA PRA Category 1 Credits™.
+The MEDNAX Center for Research, Education, Quality and Safety designates this live activity for a maximum of 18.75 AMA PRA Category 1 Credits™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.